 Current Economic Situation in Croatia

-Croatia is one of the largest economies in Southeast Europe in terms of nominal gross domestic product (GDP).
+Croatia has one of the largest economies in Southeast Europe in terms of nominal gross domestic product (GDP), which has been forecasted as $103.9 billion for the year 2025.
 This is due to its accommodative foreign policy, which is highly dependent on European international trade.

-The country's financial center, Zagreb, reflects the strongest growth points in Central Croatia.
-It shows an impressive level of high human development, high quality of life, and low level of income inequality.
+The country’s financial center, Zagreb, reflects the strongest growth points in Central Croatia.
+It shows an impressive level of human development, a high quality of life, and a low level of income inequality.

 Source: Moorings.com

-Over the years the labour market has been inefficient.
+Over the years, the labor market has been inefficient.
 This is due to ineffective tax policies and inconsistent business standards.
 However, Croatia is considered a high-income country.

 It is also notable that Croatia is an emerging force in the power sector, as it is making huge and strategic investments in Liquefied Natural Gas (LNG), geothermal power, and electric vehicles.

-However, tourism investments are not the only selling point of Croatia, as the country is an open market to many opportunities for investors and entrepreneurs.
+However, tourism investments are not the only selling point of Croatia, as the country is an open market with many opportunities for investors and entrepreneurs.

 If Croatia implements measures to increase its population’s human capital and economic participation, it could greatly boost its long-term growth.
 If Croatia can achieve substantial increases in labor participation and human capital, it will greatly enhance its ability to seize the opportunities and mitigate the risks